 #5.
 Bake or Buy Yourself a Treat

-Grad your ingredients and make YOUR favorite type of cookies while you’re at it.
+Grad your ingredients and make YOUR favorite type of cookies, cake or baked good while you’re at it.

 #6.
 Rejuvenate Your Skin With A Sheet Mask

 Ok, the name sounds super weird, but sheet masks are inexpensive (~$3) and have amazing results.

 I did one every day the month leading up to my wedding and skin had never looked better.

 My dear friend from Korea, Sunny, recommend them because they are very popular at home and she’s been doing them for years.
 I took her advice because she has AMAZING skin all year-round.